 I had marked this as solved, but there were two reference I was looking for.
 I’m still looking for:

-There is an occurrence of a prince? asking the Buddha about his nightmares.
+There is an occurrence of a prince? asking the Buddha about his nightmares of ghosts begging for food.
 The Buddha said ‘They are past relatives you didn’t share your meritorious deeds (puñña) with.
 So, you should do so in future.’

 Can anyone help me find it?